ikmb/TOFU-MAaPO/docs/hpc_internet_access.md

 - `download_sra`
 - `download_files`

 This means you do not need to modify the pipeline code itself.
-You only need to map that label to the correct SLURM partition, constraint, or local executor in your configuration.
+You only need to map that label to the correct SLURM partition, constraint, or local executor in your configuration file.

 Add or extend the `process` block in your custom Nextflow configuration as recommended in the following examples: